ChluNetwork/chlu-ipfs-support/README.md

 await chluIpfs.start() // this operation is async.
 Wait for the promise to resolve before doing anything else
 // ChluIPFS logs to console in debug level by default.
 Pass a custom logger object to the constructor to
 // change this behavior.
 The methods that the logger should contain are error, warn, info and debug
+// Check out the JS API Docs above for more
 ```

 Also check out the [browser examples](https://github.com/ChluNetwork/chlu-ipfs-support/blob/master/examples)

+__Note:__ browser examples are severely outdated and need refactoring

 ## Undocumented differences from the protocol

+__Note:__ This section is severely outdated and needs reviewing.

 This is a collection of features and design choices not compatible with the Chlu Protocol.
 They exist to allow this to work before the protocol is finalized.